 Parents can claim two credits for higher education:

 The AOTC can be used for up to four years.
-The Lifetime Learning Credit has no limit as long as your child participates in an eligible degree program.
+The Lifetime Learning Credit has no limit as long as your child higher education course.

 Qualified expenses include: